-Eucalyptus apiculata, the Narrow-leaved Mallee Ash, is a small tree that will reach a height of six metres.
-In the wild, probably due to bushfires, plants may develop a multi-stemmed (mallee) growth habit.
-Cultivated specimens usually make do with a single trunk.
+Eucalyptus apiculata, the Narrow-leaved Mallee Ash, is a small tree that will reach a height of 6 metres, mostly growing as a mallee in the wild.

 Bark is smooth, white or grey-green and shed in strips.

 Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
 In this species, juvenile leaves are lanceolate, to 16 cm long and 2 cm wide, dark glossy-green – starting off opposite and sessile and then with petioles.
 Adult leaves are narrow-lanceolate, very pointed, glossy green and up to 12 cm long by up to 1 cm or less wide.